EolnMsuk/ome-ip/README.md

 1.  **WebRTC Hook:** The script overrides the browser's native `RTCPeerConnection` method.
 When a video chat connects, the browser exchanges "ICE Candidates" to establish a direct path.
 2.  **Extraction:** The script silently listens for candidates tagged as `srflx` (Server Reflexive), which contain the public IP address of the remote peer.
 3.  **API Query:** It uses `GM_xmlhttpRequest` to bypass Cross-Origin Resource Sharing (CORS) restrictions and queries the IP against a geolocation database.
+4.  **Worker Interception:** The script wraps the global `window.Worker` constructor.
+It detects attempts to load facial recognition scripts (checking for keywords like 'vision', 'face', or 'wasm') and substitutes them with a dummy worker that always reports a detected face.

 ## ⚠️ Disclaimer